 Adobe Premiere Pro (most likely your NLE if you edit on a PC) has already cost you $700, do you really want to shell out an additional $400 for a color correction plug-in?
 If you have the money to spend then you could do much worse than Magic Bullet Looks and Magic Bullet Colorista.
 It is the best color grading tool avaiable to the indie filmmaker.
 However, if you are an indie filmmaker, odds are you have to squeeze the snot out of every single penny, i.e. your software tools.
 You can do the same things that Magic Bullet Colorista can do in Adobe Premiere Pro (we will be using version CS3 for this tutorial), perhaps not as well, but without having to buy a plug-in.

 The first thing that you want to do is make sure you have a decent monitor.
-The one I’ve been using for this movie so far is a 22″ LCD montior that I got on sale at Best Buy.
+The one I’ve been using for this movie so far is a 22″ LCD monitor that I got on sale at Best Buy.
 It’s not very good quality.
-It’s nice that it has an HDMI input, however there is very little you can do to calibrate it.
-It just wasn’t going to cut it for color correction.
+It’s nice that it has an HDMI input, however, there is very little you can do to calibrate it.
+If you are not sure about the hdmi meaning and how it can be very important for electronics like monitors, you can go on over to hdmi.org to learn more.
+Anyway, it just wasn’t going to cut it for color correction.
 I had a 32″ Sony Bravia 720p LCD upstairs that I thought would work.
 I hooked it up with the DVI/VGA cable and then calibrated it.
 You will want to download some color bars on the net and there are lots of free tutorials out there on how to adjust your monitor settings.

 Premiere happens to have a tool that does the same thing as Colorista called Three-Way Color Corrector.
 It’s not as good as Colorista but it does get the job done and actually has a few more options.
 TWCC has its own toggles for adjusting the black and white levels, but I personally just prefer using Premiere’s Levelseffect first.
 It gets quick results and can then be adjusted independently for the color correction.
 Diving into the color you first want to see what your levels did.
 Are skin tones too pink?
 Do highlights get washed out?
 For most of this movie the color is in the shadows.
 So adjusting that is going to give the image its most dominate tint.
 In keeping with current Hollywood color palettes I go towards a green-blue color first for the background.
 It doesn’t always work.
 You don’t want skin to look blue.
 So you basically just have to push and pull all three color wheels to get a good result.
 I like to push highlights toward a yellow/orange but this can mess up the background so I’ve been just leaving it neutral for most shots.
 Midtones are often the skin color so I try to move that towards orange.
 TWCC has an essential tool called “Tonal Range” that will let you view your shot as a black and white representation of the color wheels: black for shadows, gray for midtones, and white for highlights.
 This will tell you exactly where your adjustments will work.